jeffreysbrother/spacesjs/README.md

 ###Other Features:

-With the help of [yargs](https://www.npmjs.com/package/yargs), we can pass Spacesjs a flag if we need to remove additional characters (any arbitrary string) from our set of filenames:
+With the help of [yargs](https://www.npmjs.com/package/yargs), we can pass SpacesJS a flag if we need to remove additional characters (any arbitrary string) from our set of filenames:

 ```bash
 spacesjs --remove="th-"